 You may or may not be able to sign up in advance of your move

 The exchanges are permitted to backdate the effective date to the date of your move, but they are not required to.
-So you should expect that your new plan won’t be effective until the first of the month following your move, even if the exchange allows you to enroll in a new plan prior to the date of your move.
+So you should expect that your new plan won’t be effective until the first of the month following your move, even if the exchange allows you to enroll in a new plan before the date of your move.
 But as long as you’re current with your premiums for your original plan, it will continue to provide emergency care in your new area for the remainder of the month of your move, even if doesn’t have network providers in your new area.

 Learn more about qualifying life events: